The Edinburgh Stoneyard

 Our Services Include:

-* Stone steps, paving
+Stone steps, paving

 Traditional methods

-We are committed to using the traditional mortars, to ensure the conservation and heritage of your building is secured.
+Traditional mortars ensure the conservation and heritage of your building is secured.
 To do so we choose from various materials that best suits the circumstances , materials such of Lime Putty, Pure Natural Hydraulic Limes, Quicklime and Hot Lime Mortars.
 We also know the appearance and aesthetic of your home is important.
 To this end, we can select from over 100 pigment colours of lime blends, enabling us to mix and match all your pointing and stone surface restoration requests.
 We are keen advocates of proponents for better use of traditional materials.

 Cement - Lime

-When is repointing necessary ?
+When repointing necessary ?

 We look forward to discussing any requirement with no obligation.